 On the following day you will see the unique Kelburn Castle.
 Brazilian artists gave it an almost complete makeover.
 Since then it’s one of most unusual and quirky places to visit on your tailor made Scotland tour.
 Its park boasts of natural beauty with deep gorges.
 Nearby lies the famous Kelburn Glen which is the perfect place for a walk through an historical garden.
 Or let your mind ease with a walk along the clifftops.
 Take your time and unwind.
 The next stop on your tailor made Scotland tour is picturesque village of Kirkmichael.
 Experience the simple beauty and peacefulness of Scottish country life.

 End the day with a visit to the Scottish dark sky observatory in the Galloway Forest Dark Sky Park.
 Stargazing provides you with an everlasting memory of pure beauty.
-A stunning way to end your Tailor Made Scotland Heritage Tour.
+Stopover on your way at the stunning Loch Doon, a freshwater loch where you wander around the stunning landscape and discover the ruins of the Loch Doon Castle.
+A good night’s sleep is guaranteed after this wonderful day.
+Promise.

 If we got you inspired and you want to find out more, contact us here: email@example.com